 I didn’t expect the solo hike down a muddy trail to one of the hidden beaches of Kauai to be such an adventure.
 Located in picturesque Princeville on the north shore of the island, the infamous Queen’s Bath doesn’t resemble a typical sandy beach with lush tropical greenery in the background.

 Formed primary of large black lava rocks, the Queen’s Bath is one of the least safe places on the island.
-The impressive lave shelf, towering 10 to 15ft above sea level, can create illusionary sense of security.
-However, this safety vanishes at once in the face of deadly surf with smashing 4ft and above waves.
-These gigantic waves are known for sweeping over the rocks and pulling unfortunate vacationers into waters.
-Unable to get out of the ocean, people have drowned after being swept off the rocks.
+The impressive lave shelf, towering 10 to 15 feet above sea level, can create illusionary sense of security.
+This safety, however, vanishes at once in the face of deadly surf with smashing 4 feet and above waves.

 Is Queen’s Bath Worth a Visit?

-Why then so many people hike to the Queen’s Bath despite the potential danger?
-The answer to this question is hidden in waters of this natural tide pool on the north shore of Kauai.
 Separated from the ocean by the lava rocks, the unique pool received its name after the mother of Prince Albert who, reportedly, used it once as a bathing place.
-Years passed by since Princess Louise of Saxe Gotha Altenburg bathed here, but the Queen’s Bath, an immortal witness of the island’s history and its natural beauty, still allures all kinds of adventures, ocean whisperers, and nature lovers.
+Years have passed by since Princess Louise of Saxe Gotha Altenburg bathed here, but the Queen’s Bath, an immortal witness of the island’s history and its natural beauty, still allures all kinds of adventures, ocean whisperers, and nature lovers.

 Adventure and Jungle